TykTechnologies/tyk-identity-broker/README.md

 - Twitch
 - Twitter

-The social provider is ideal for SSO-style logins for the dashboard or for the portal, for certain providers (mainly Google+), where email addresses are returned as part fo the user data, a constraint can be added to validate the users domain.
-This is useful for Google For Business Apss users taht want to grant access to their domain users for the dashboard.
+The social provider is ideal for SSO-style logins for the dashboard or for the portal, for certain providers (mainly Google+), where email addresses are returned as part for the user data, a constraint can be added to validate the users domain.
+This is useful for Google For Business Apss users that want to grant access to their domain users for the dashboard.

 We've outlined a series of example configurations below for use with the social handler.